gunyeal/gunyeal.github.io/pages/2-cv.md

 <hr style="height:0.3px; margin-top:0; margin-bottom:0">

 ## Invited Talks
+* **Stanford SCIEN Colloquium**, Invited Talk, May 2025 Nanophotonics and AI for display and imaging system applications
+* **SID Display Week 2025**, Invited Talk, May 2025
+  Nanophotonics and AI for augmented reality and imaging applications
 * **KAIST**, Seminar, Sept 2024
   Nanophotonics and AI for AR displays and imaging applications
 * **Seoul National University**, Seminar, Sept 2024